 Aviation Services.
 Our aviation services include leasing helicopters to customers for use primarily in the electrical utility industry.
 Additionally, we provide helicopter training and response services.
-As of December 31, 2022, we owned four helicopters.
+As of December 31, 2023, we owned two helicopters.

 Equipment Rentals.
 Our equipment rental services provide a wide range of oilfield related equipment used in drilling, flowback and hydraulic fracturing services.
 Our equipment rentals consist of cranes, light plants, generators and other oilfield related equipment.
-We provide equipment rental in the Utica Shale, Eagle Ford Shale and mid-continent region.
-Additionally, we provide water transfer services in the northeast region.
-As of December 31, 2022, we owned 18 water transfer pumps, 30 miles of layflat hose and ten miles of poly pipe for use in our water transfer operations.
+We provide equipment rental in the Permian Basin, Utica Shale and Marcellus Shale.

 Remote Accommodations.
 Our remote accommodations business provides housing, kitchen and dining, and recreational service facilities for oilfield workers located in remote areas away from readily available lodging.
 We provide a turnkey solution for our customers' accommodation needs.
 These modular camps, when assembled together, form large dormitories, with kitchen/dining facilities and recreation areas.
 These camps are operated as "all inclusive," where meals are prepared and provided for the guests.
 The primary revenue source for these camps is lodging fees.
-As of December 31, 2022, we had a capacity of 878 rooms, 612 of which are at Sand Tiger Lodge, our camp in northern Alberta, Canada, and 266 of which are available to be leased as rental equipment to a third party.
-On average, 172 rooms were utilized per night during the year ended December 31, 2022.
+As of December 31, 2023, we had a capacity of 878 rooms, 612 of which are at Sand Tiger Lodge, our camp in northern Alberta, Canada, and 266 of which are available to be leased as rental equipment to a third party.
+On average, 178 rooms were utilized per night during the year ended December 31, 2023.

 Equipment Manufacturing.
-During 2019, we commenced equipment manufacturing operations at our facility located in Oklahoma.
-These operations have initially served our internal needs for our pressure pumping, water transfer, equipment rental and infrastructure businesses, but we have the ability to expand into third party sales in the future.
+Our equipment manufacturing operations, which are located at our facility in Oklahoma, have primarily served our internal needs for our pressure pumping, water transfer, equipment rental and infrastructure businesses, but we have the ability to expand into third party sales in the future.